Biden to review key supply chains after semiconductor crunch - RFI

 New York (AFP)

-President Joe Biden will order a review of critical US supply chains in the wake of a semiconductors shortage that has curtailed US auto production, the White House announced Wednesday.
+President Joe Biden will order a review of critical US supply chains in the wake of a semiconductor shortage that has forced a slowdown in US auto manufacturing, the White House announced Wednesday.

+Biden plans to sign an executive order later Wednesday "to help create more resilient and secure supply chains for critical and essential goods," according to White House fact sheet.

+The policy announcement comes on the heels of entreaties from businesses worried about not just near-term chip shortages, but also long-term reliability of rare minerals and other goods.

-Biden also will commission a more in-depth one-year review on a broader set of sources for key inputs for additional industries to analyze risks to critical infrastructure and review steps to make supply chains more resilient.
+The US president also will commission a more in-depth one-year review of sources for key inputs in additional industries to analyze risks to critical infrastructure and review steps to make supply chains more resilient.

+The move comes amid calls to build more semiconductor capacity in the United States and amid bipartisan skepticism of China, which is a major producer of rare minerals and a growing supplier and user of other critical supplies.

+Biden's predecessor, Donald Trump -- who launched a costly trade war with China -- highlighted the need to build US supply chains for critical minerals.

 "While we cannot predict what crisis will hit us, we should have the capacity to respond quickly in the face of challenges," the White House said.